Manjus17/project_EV/Readme.md

 - map integration done with station
 - added account page
 - added combined map for all amnaged chargers in the account page
+- added camera using opencv

 ## Done Today
-- added account page
+- added camera using opencv
-- added combined map for all amnaged chargers in the account page

 ## to do
 - intergation of algorithm in the python app